 Some days in life you just have to take a deep breath, trust, jump and feel the thrill.
 There’s no better place than New Zealand’s adventure capital, Queenstown, for high-flying adventure-seekers who like to live life on the edge.
 Set four days aside and prepare to be uplifted (literally).

 Ziplining.
 Tick.
-Now it’s time to take the Gondola (you’re there anyway) back up Bob’s Peak and hit the Ledge Bungy at dusk, or even after dark with the lights of Queenstown twinkling below.
+Now it’s time to take the Gondola (you’re there anyway) back up Bob’s Peak and hit the Ledge Bungy in the afternoon.
 Who said you had to start small?

 This is no ordinary bungy – your feet are free and you jump with a body harness so you can run, skip, flip and freestyle it.
 There’s even a “jump menu” to help you choose your moves.